nholden/last_month_on_venmo/README.md

 # Last Month on Venmo
-A command line application that returns your last 30 days of Venmo payments with another user.
+A command line application that returns information about your last 30 days of Venmo payments.

 ## Getting started
 ```